BenjaminRiley/FileCleaner/ReadMe.md

 ### `-Age <TimeSpan>`
 Amount of time to have passed for a file to be deleted.

-This relies on the Last Access Time property of the file.
+A file will be deleted when the Creation Time, Last Write Time, and Last Access Time are all older than the given age.

 ### `-WhatIf`
 Shows what would happen if the script runs.